 Difficulty in Acquiring Current Market Cost of Capital

-The WACC used for evaluation of new projects require consideration of present day cost of capital and knowing such costs is difficult.
-The WACC considers mainly equity, debt and preferred.
+The WACC used for evaluation of new projects requires consideration of the present-day cost of capital and knowing such costs is difficult.
+The WACC considers mainly equity, debt, and preferred.
 The interest cost of debt keeps changing in the market depending on the economic changes.
 The expected dividend of the preferred also keeps changing with the market sentiments and the most fluctuating is the expected cost of equity.

 Important Sources of Capital Avoided